ZhengYinan-AIR/Course-Experiment-Code/README.md

 # Course-Experiment-Code

 This repo aims to provide some problem-solving ideas.
 If you have good innovations based on this repo, you are more than welcome to communicate with me and discuss, and we can make progress together.
+If you have any questions, [ChatGPT](https://chat.openai.com/) 🤖 is all you need.

 💌 Email: **zhengyn23@mails.tsinghua.edu.cn**

-If you have any questions, [ChatGPT](https://chat.openai.com/) 🤖 is all you need.
+If this has been helpful to you, I'd appreciate it if you could star this repo to let me know.

 ## Content
 | Category      | Course | Content | Description| Comment|